-[9] Earnings Per Share
+[9] Basic Net Loss per Common Share

-Basic earnings per common share is computed as net loss divided by the weighted average number of common shares outstanding during the period.
-Diluted earnings per common share is the same as basic earnings per common share because the Company incurred a net loss during each period presented, and the potentially dilutive securities from the assumed exercise of all outstanding preferred stock, stock options and warrants would have an antidilutive effect.
-The following schedule details the number of shares issuable upon the exercise of stock options and warrants and conversion of preferred shares to common shares which have been excluded from the diluted loss per share calculation for the years ended December 31, 2016 and 2015:
+Basic and diluted net loss per share is computed by dividing net loss available to common shareholders by the weighted average number of shares outstanding during the period.
+Diluted earnings per common share is the same as basic earnings per common share because, as the Company incurred a net loss during each period presented, the potentially dilutive securities from the assumed exercise of all outstanding stock options and warrants and conversion of preferred stock, would have an anti-dilutive effect.
+The following schedule details the number of shares issuable upon the exercise of stock options, warrants and conversion of preferred stock, which have been excluded from the diluted loss per share calculation as the inclusion would be anti-dilutive for the years ended December 31, 2017, 2016 and 2015: